Technology / Networking

 Wrapping Up

 RIP is one of the oldest route-advertising and hop-counting protocols in use, but that doesn't make it obsolete.
 RIPng for IPv6 remains an easy-to-use tool for advertising available connections and their distance.
-Most importantly, RIPng helps to provide full connectivity in a network.
-If learning about RIP's different versions is important to you, this CBT Nuggets video reviews RIPv2 concepts.
+Most importantly, RIPng helps provide full connectivity to a network.

 By submitting this form you agree to receive marketing emails from CBT Nuggets and that you have read, understood and are able to consent to our privacy policy.